Skip to main content

 - id: squawk

-files: path/to/postres/migrations/written/in/sql
+files: path/to/postgres/migrations/written/in/sql

 Note the files parameter as it specifies the location of the files to be linted.

-related blog posts / SE Posts / PG Docs
+Related Blog Posts / SE Posts / PG Docs

 cargo install